 In such a case, the probate court appoints an administrator or an executor, which may be next of kin, to carry out the same actions as described in situation # 2 above.

-Why appoint probate lawyer near me?
+Why appoint a probate lawyer near me?

 For your convenience, we have categorized these reasons into primary and secondary.
 While there is only one primary reason to hire a probate lawyer, you will realize its importance as you read further.
 Just by not skipping the primary reason, most of the secondary reasons to hire a probate lawyer can be easily avoided.

-Primary reason to hire a probate lawyer
+The primary reason to hire a probate lawyer

 1. A probate lawyer can help avoid probate altogether